-The application was validated by EFSA on 13 July 2017.
+The application was validated by EFSA on 31 May 2017.
 A formal three-month consultation period of the Member States was started, lasting from 1 June 2018 until 3 September 2018, in accordance with Articles 6.4 and 18.4 of Regulation (EC) No. 1829/2003 (consultation of national Competent Authorities within the meaning of Directive 2001/18/EC designated by each Member State in the case of genetically modified organisms being part of the products).

-Within the framework of this consultation, the Belgian Biosafety Advisory Council (BAC), under the supervision of a coordinator and with the assistance of its Secretariat, analysed its past advices on the single events, the issues that were identified and the new information that is provided in the present application.
-Based on this, experts were contacted to evaluate the molecular aspects of the dossier, chosen from the common list of experts drawn up by the BAC and the Service Biosafety and Biotechnology (SBB).
-Four experts answered positively to this request and analysed the dossier.
-None of their comments were forwarded to EFSA.
-See Annex I for an overview of the outcome of the assessment.
+Within the framework of this consultation, the Belgian Biosafety Advisory Council (BAC), under the supervision of a coordinator and with the assistance of its Secretariat, decided to only assess the molecular characterisation of the stacked event, as no issues had been raised by the BAC during the evaluations of all the single events, and no new information related to the risk assessment of the single events had become available.
+The BAC contacted experts to evaluate the dossier, chosen from the common list of experts drawn up by the BAC and the Service Biosafety and Biotechnology (SBB).
+Four experts answered positively to this request, and formulated a number of comments to the dossier.
+See Annex I for an overview of all the comments and the comments forwarded to EFSA on 3 September 2018.